 One of the risks of totipotent stem cells (embryonic stem cells and iPS cells) is that they have the potential to produce uncontrolled proliferation.
 The biggest concern surrounding the clinical application of these cells is their tendency to form tumors.
 Pluripotent and multipotent stem cells have a lower risk of producing tumor formation, but can potentially create growth of the wrong tissue type for a given location within the human body.
 Additionally, iPS cells are artificially manipulated in a laboratory process, so there is the possibility that the cells can act in unexpected ways.

 Because many of these risks can be mitigated and monitored, stem cells are currently being investigated in hundreds of clinical trials worldwide.
 The majority of these clinical trials involve the use of mesenchymal stem cells (MSCs) and hematopoietic stem cells (HSCs).
-You can view approximately three-quarters of active stem cell trials worldwide by visiting ClinicalTrials.gov.
+Approximately three-quarters of these stem cell trials worldwide are registered at ClinicalTrials.gov.
+You can screen that public database to search for trials by condition, disease, location, or sponsor.
 Additional trials can be found on a country-by-country basis.

 - 361 products – 361 products are not required to be licensed or approved by the FDA and are regulated under Section 361 of the Public Health Service (PHS) Act.